singularityhub/singularity-hpc/README.md

  - ensure that we print columns to shpc list
  - test singularity build in actions, save to registry
  - develop pull command for shpc for this type, along with GitHub action
+ - write developer docs for writing recipes and explaining best practices
  - write tests

 ## License